 Fabric softeners typically come in 2 different forms: a liquid used in the washing machine or a coated sheet used in the dryer.
 They are designed to prevent static, help with wrinkles, add a scent, and make the materials feel softer.
 They do this by covering the fabric in a thin, lubricating film.
 This coating prevents static by making the garments slippery to reduce friction, and the softener adds a positive charge to neutralise the negative static charge.
 It also helps to separate the fibres, making things like towels fluffier.
 Additionally, they are typically scented and designed so the scent will remain in the fabric.
 Sounds nice, so what’s the problem?

-Why are they bad for your clothes?
+Why are fabric softeners bad for your clothes?

-Although the fabrics might feel extra soft and nice at first, this build-up of fatty film overtime makes fabrics less absorbent.
-This is especially a problem with towels which obviously need to absorb a lot of moisture, as well as bed linens and underwear/base-layers which absorb sweat for comfort.
+Although the fabrics might feel extra soft and nice at first, this buildup of fatty film overtime makes fabrics less absorbent.
+This is especially a problem with towels, which obviously need to absorb a lot of moisture, as well as bed linens and underwear/base-layers which absorb sweat for comfort.

-Finally they can leave residue in your machines which isn’t good for the machines and also means you can get fabric softener residue on clothes even when you’re not using it in that load.
+Finally, they can leave residue in your machines — which isn’t good for the machines — and also means you can get fabric softener residue on clothes even when you’re not using it in that load.